Tournedos/Tournedos.github.io/_tabs/ACT3.md

 <blockquote style="font-style:italic; opacity:0.85;">
 Preprocessing the full YouNiverse comments archive (77GB) pushed our machines to their limits.
-Battle Royale wasn’t the only thing exploding in 2017.
+Battle Royale isn't the only exploding thing, our laptops too...
 </blockquote>

 <!-- ================================================= -->
 <!-- 3.1 -->
 <h2 id="audience-steal" style="color:#003c9e; font-size:2rem; font-weight:600;">
-3.1 – Were Battle Royale commenters new to YouTube gaming?
+(3.1) Were Battle Royale commenters new to YouTube gaming?
 </h2>

 <p>